MMGuardian Review 2025: Will It Keep Your Kids Safe?

 It’s worth noting that content monitoring is much more robust for Android users, including popular platforms like TikTok and Discord.
 For iOS users, monitoring is limited to WhatsApp, KiK, and Tinder.

-MMGuardian web filter.
+MMGuardian web filtering settings

 Text messages